In addition to the Elasticsearch bootstrap checks, there are checks that are specific to X-Pack features.

 To pass this bootstrap check, the role mapping files must exist and must be valid.
 The Distinguished Names (DNs) that are listed in the role mappings files must also be valid.

 In 6.0 and later releases, if you have a gold, platinum, or enterprise license and Elasticsearch security features are enabled, you must configure SSL/TLS for internode-communication.

 Single-node clusters that use a loopback interface do not have this requirement.
 For more information, see Encrypting communications.

 To pass this bootstrap check, you must set up SSL/TLS in your cluster.

 Token SSL checkedit

-If you use X-Pack security and the built-in token service is enabled, you must configure your cluster to use SSL/TLS for the HTTP interface.
+If you use Elasticsearch security features and the built-in token service is enabled, you must configure your cluster to use SSL/TLS for the HTTP interface.
 HTTPS is required in order to use the token service.